lbke/nextpatterns.dev/src/content/tutorial/2-nextjs/2-gems/2-streaming/content.md

 The `/public` folder of Next.js apps allows sharing of static files.
 But as the name implies, files in this folder are totally public: this doesn't fit all use cases.

-## More advanced scenarios with route handlers
+## Advanced scenarios with route handlers

 This pattern will allow you cover the following advanced use cases: